Immigration / Emigration Model

 Population Data

-This table contains the number of people in a given age, sex, province, and projection scenario, along with the number of births for that year.
+This table contains the number of people in a given age, sex, province, and projection scenario, along with the number of births for that timepoint.
 This data is the net number of people, factoring in death, immigration, and emigration.

 Column